Return to On-Site Work

 Employees need to monitor themselves for the presence of COVID-19 symptoms.

-Employees must stay home or leave the workplace if symptoms develop.
+Employees must stay home or leave the workplace if symptoms develop and inform their supervisor regarding their absence or any inability to work due to illness.

 Employees are encouraged to call a healthcare provider to seek guidance if feeling ill.